goFrendiAsgard/ayanami/README.md

 # Ayanami

-A FaaS framework for your own infrastructure.
+A FaaS-like framework for your own infrastructure.

 The name is inspired from Evangelion-Unit-00's pilot: Ayanami Rei.
 The name `Rei` itself has the same pronunciation as in Heraclitus's philosophy, `Panta Rhei` (lit: everything flows).
 We believe that the developer should focus more on data flows and transformations rather than managing infrastructures.